At a glance

 We are going to see a lot during our time in Rome.

-We’ll be staying just outside the Vatican Museums at Hotel Alimandi.
+We’ll be staying just outside the Vatican Museums.

-Of course we’ll hit up the popular sites such as the Vatican Museums, the Sistine Chapel, Saint Peter’s Basilica, the Colosseum, Spanish Steps, Trevi Fountain, Piazza Navona and the Pantheon.
+Of course we’ll visit up the popular sites such as the Vatican Museums, the Sistine Chapel, Saint Peter’s Basilica, the Colosseum, Spanish Steps, Trevi Fountain, Piazza Navona and the Pantheon.

 But we’ll dig even deeper into Rome with the Scavi Tour, visits to the Catacombs, Saint Mary Major, Saint John Lateran, Saint Paul Outside the Walls, Scala Santa (the stairs Jesus climbed when he was condemned to death), Santa Croce (the church that houses the relics from the Passion), Santa Maria della Vittoria, Roman Forum, Palatine Hill, Santa Maria sopra Minerva, Gesù, Sant’Ignazio, Sant’Agostino, Saint Lawrence Outside the Walls, Castel Sant’Angelo and more!